stevenlovegrove/catapult/README.md

 This extension contributes the following settings:

-* `launcharoo.history`: command and argument history.
+* `catapult.history`: command and argument history.

 ## Known Issues